From: $1,680 USD

 Pick-up and Drop-off Time: Dependent on scheduled flights in and out.

 Private Touring: This is a private tour and will be quoted based on your interests and group size, so can not be immediately booked via the webiste.
-Please contact us for details.
+Please enquire for details.

 Echidna Walkabout Nature Tours contributes observations of flora & fauna via iNaturalist, the world’s leading global social biodiversity network.
 This platform allows our team to create research-quality citizen science data that enables a more detailed picture of our national biodiversity, and assists bodies such as the CSIRO, ecologists and other decision makers to deliver better outcomes for the environment and our species.

 Our guides record observations with iNaturalist Australia by using the iNaturalist app on mobile phones or desktop computers.
 An observation records an encounter with an individual organism at a particular time and location in Victoria.
 We require photos to be attached to observations for them to become research grade and added to the Atlas of Living Australia.